jasmcaus/caer/examples/GUI/README.md

 This will require that you modify the `main()` and `show_original_image()` functions.

 All function controls are set to manipulate the currently displayed image within the adjust_ghsps() function.

-Edges and Emboss effects are mutually exclusive (you can only have one applied at the time).
+- Edges and Emboss effects are mutually exclusive (you can only have one applied at the time)
+- Histogram will not be available when Edges are enabled
+- Only one Histogram window can be displayed at any time
-The 'Rotation' button is currently set to keep on rotating the image with every tap (while preserving the whole image and only showing its rotated version).
+- The 'Rotation' button is currently set to keep on rotating the image with every tap (while preserving the whole image and only showing its rotated version)